yoheinakajima/wrappers_delight/README.md

 # Wrapper's Delight: An Enhanced OpenAI Wrapper
 **`wrappers_delight`** is a Python wrapper built around OpenAI's ChatCompletion API.
 The main features of this wrapper are:

-* Automated logging to a CSV file for every interaction.
+* Automated logging to a NDJSON file for every interaction.
 * Analytics functions for visualizing model usage.
 * Parameter-based or AI-assisted querying of logs.
+* (Optional) Automated reflection and suggested improvements on every prompt.

 To get started, you'll need to clone this repository: